rfprod/ssad/test/api/mocks/README.md

-Place your mocks tests in this directory.
+Place data mocks tests in this directory.